Freckle Spots: Get to know Freckle

 By Denisha Polin

 Introducing, Freckle Spots!
-In this four-part series we’re breaking down our latest primary maths practice programme, Freckle.
+In this three-part series we’re breaking down our latest primary maths practice programme, Freckle.
 You may be wondering how it works, how it can engage pupils in the classroom whilst nurturing their numeracy skills, and lastly how it can support teachers.
 This series will address all of those lingering questions you may have alongside examples of how it has already been implemented in the classroom successfully.

 What is Freckle?